Kesin11/Firestore-simple/README.md

 ```

 # CollectionGroup
-Firestore `collectionGroup` is also supported.
+Firestore `CollectionGroup` is also supported.
 As same as `FirestoreSimple.collection`, `FirestoreSimple.collectionGroup` has generics and decode features too.

 ```ts
 interface Review {